gomezgaona/bbr3/README.md

 python3 run_RTT_Unfariness.py
 ```

-Feel free to customize the topology and test parameters by modifying the Python scripts
+Feel free to customize the topology and test parameters by modifying the Python scripts.

 ## Access to the VM
 Send your request to gomezgaj [at] email [dot] sc [dot] edu and I will be sharing it with you.